Thursday, November 21, 2024

 • Front #1: Murder of Alpon von Lechfeld, etc. Already done.

 • The swamp snake cult, centered around the blinded medusa who instead of petrifying her victims, she hypnotizes them and gradually starts turning them into snake cultists.
 She's not truly blind, because all of the snakes have eyes too, but you get my drift.
-Heavily based on Cult of the Reptile God combined with some of the early Age of Worms adventures and the Lovecraft's story The Shadow Over Innesmouth except with lizards and snakes in a swamp instead of fish on the coast.
+Heavily based on Cult of the Reptile God combined with some of the early Age of Worms adventures and the Lovecraft's story The Shadow Over Innsmouth except with lizards and snakes in a swamp instead of fish on the coast.

 • Ghouls and other "savage" proto-vampires are also coming out of the swamp in the other direction, westwards into the Bitterwood, and are attacking villages, hamlets, and even hunting lodges frequented by wealthy and powerful.
 This will replace the werewolf and/or swamp witch idea that I had previously, which was loosely based on one of the adventures of the old Carrion Crown adventure path.
 Y'know, who whole reason Cult of Undeath was originally created.
+This may replace the vampire threat, since I'm going to be treating ghouls as savage proto-vampires, probably ruled by vampires or at least near vampires, not unlike Age of Sigmar's Flesh Courts vampires.

 • A mundane threat of highwaymen and bandits making travel between the Copper Hills and Mittermarkt (via Eltdown) dangerous; not to mention all of the crap going on in Eltdown mentioned above.
 Maybe this one can get up into the Sabertooth Mountains itself, and at least have a different environmental theme too.

-I'm going to combine dot points three and four into a single front; they're too thematically similar as it is.
-So I'll need to come up with another one.
-The fifth one is also extremely anemic, but maybe that's OK at this stage; I can come up with more as I develop it.
+Many of these, especially the fifth one is also extremely anemic, but maybe that's OK at this stage; I can come up with more as I develop it.

 One thing that is both Lovecraftian and hinted at in the documentary we watched was the possibility of an underwater rather than underground source for the "aliens."
 Another one was that they were evolved post-human descendants of us traveling in time.
 That one kind of blew my mind; not because it isn't ridiculous, but because it's quite an interesting science fiction concept.
 But how I can adapt it to fantasy is probably ... honestly, I probably can't.
 But I'll keep thinking, pondering and noodling on this stuff for a little while before I go hard on a solution.